Checkmarx/sast-to-ast-export/README.md

 This happens because the shell being spawn doesn't support some commands needed.
 On Windows, please make sure you have Git bash installed, and add Git bash's usr/bin folder to your PATH.
 Git bash is `C:\Program Files\Git\usr\bin` and should be added in your user's `Path` variable.

+### make download_public_key fails because "jq" is missing

+Command `jq` is being used to parse JSON.
+You can find installation instructions in https://stedolan.github.io/jq/.